 CLAS standard 11: Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and inform service delivery.

 We understand our member's disposition towards accessing and engaging in care and service programs can depend on the trust that comes from shared language and experience.
 On an annual basis, Amerigroup conducts a population assessment to evaluate the characteristics and needs of member population.
-We use multiple data sources including the State Medicaid Agency, HEDIS® Race/Ethnicity Diversity of Membership (RDM) Measure, and the US Census Bureau, and to identify the cultural, ethnic, racial and linguistic needs of our members.
+We use multiple data sources including the State Medicaid Agency, HEDIS Race/Ethnicity Diversity of Membership (RDM) Measure, and the US Census Bureau, and to identify the cultural, ethnic, racial and linguistic needs of our members.
 The population assessment also looks at Individuals with Disabilities and Serious Persistent Mental Illness (SPMI).
 This helps us analyze our membership needs by various disease cohorts, selected disabilities disease bands and SPMI disease bands.
-This in-depth analysis allows Amerigroup to review and update clinical and service programs, processes, and resources to address the health care needs of the members such as establishing relationships with outpatient Behavioral Health providers that provide Care Coordination and Intensive Case Management.
+This in-depth analysis allows Amerigroup to review and update clinical and service programs, processes, and resources to address the health care needs of the members such as establishing relationships with outpatient behavioral health providers that provide Care Coordination and Intensive Case Management.
+Their services range from therapy to education on their disease process including substance abuse.
+They also provide additional services such as taking members to appointments, assisting with referrals, picking up medications for the members, rehabilitation services and crisis services.